rahulvigneswaran/longtail-buzz/README.md

 One can now also add tweets manually (keep reading), which aren't caught in the above criteria.

+#### 📱 arXiv Vanity
+I found myself in repeatedly in situation trying to read the trending papers from my mobile.
+Neither the pdf from the arXiv nor the one from the conference site is legible enough on a mobile.
+To overcome this, "📱 arXiv Vanity" button has been added right next to the arXiv button. arXiv Vanity renders academic papers from arXiv as responsive web pages so you don’t have to squint at a PDF.
+Go check the [💅 arXiv Vanity](http://www.arxiv-vanity.com/) project and support them if you can.

 ## 👊 Adding Data

 _Please open a PR to add new data!_